Blog

 individuals who have ASD and comorbid intellectual disabilities have less social functioning compared to those with ASD and higher IQ score

 Taylor, J.L. & Seltzer, M.M.
 (2011).
-Employment and Post-Secondary Educational Activities for Young Adults with Autism ... read more
+Employment and Post-Secondary Educational Activities for Young Adults with Autism Spectrum Disorders During the Transition to Adulthood.
+J Autism Dev Disord, ...

 February 16, 2012